tobiasgf/provenancing/README.md

 # Predicting provenance of forensic soil samples - bioinformatic sequence analyses
 ___

-This repository (R project) contains all data (and links to data) and scripts necessary to run the initial bioinformatic sequence processing analyses from the study  **Predicting provenance of forensic soil samples: Linking soil to ecological habitats by metabarcoding and supervised classification**  (for publication in PLoS ONE).
+This repository (R project) contains all data (and links to data) and scripts necessary to run the initial bioinformatic sequence processing analyses from the study  **Predicting provenance of forensic soil samples: Linking soil to ecological habitats by metabarcoding and supervised classification**  (in review for publication in PLoS ONE).
 All steps/processes for this study can be carried out on the same computer/platform.
 But, in practise all analyses were carried out on a linux server setup with 64 processors (AMD Opteron(tm) 6380), except R-scripts, which were run on a MacBook Pro (2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3).
 All analyses were carried out in one directory and sub-directories of this.